CEMeNT-PSAAP/MCDC/docs/source/user/gpu.rst

 Running MC/DC on GPUs
 =====================

-MC/DC supports most of it's Numba enabled features for GPU compilation.
+MC/DC supports most of its Numba enabled features for GPU compilation.
 When targeting GPUs execution MC/DC uses the Harmonize library to schedule events.
 Harmonize acts as the GPU runtime for MC/DC and has two major scheduling schemes including a novel asynchronous event scheduler.
 For more information on Harmonize and how we compile MC/DC with it see our publications in M&C 2025.